Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 Screenshot 2022 05 17 at 3.12.25 PM

-Our team at GirlBikeLove couldn’t wait to try the MYX II to see if it really was worth the hype.
+Our team at GirlBikeLove couldn’t wait to try the BODi bike (Formerly MYX II or Beachbody Bike) to see if it really was worth the hype.
 We wanted to see what this bike had to offer and have concluded this bike now offers features that are not available anywhere else.

 Are you interested in a well-made bike that offers customized workouts based on your targeted heart rate zones, live and on-demand classes, and the possibility to receive real-time feedback from expert trainers?
-If so, let us share our 2-months experience with the Beachbody BikeMYX II and why we believe this bike will become one of the most popular bikes on the market.
+If so, let us share our 6-months experience with the BODi bike and why we believe this bike will become one of the most popular bikes on the market.

 My Video Review on Youtube

-Check out my Beachbody bike video review on Youtube where I share many details about my experience with the MYX II.
+Check out my Beachbody bike video review on YouTube, where I share many details about my experience with the BODi (MYX II).

 Like & Subscribe to learn about any new bike that we review on Girl Bike Love!